VladimirGK/interview-preparation/README.md

 ## Meaningful Names

-We name and name and name.
-Because we do so much of it, we’d better do it well.
+* The name of a variable, must tell why it exists, what it does, and how it is used.

-### Use Intention-Revealing names
+* The name of a variable, must not requrie a comment.

-The name of a variable, function, or class, should answer all the big questions.
+* The name of a variable, must be easily searchable.
-It should tell you why it exists, what it does, and how it is used.
-If a name requires a comment, then the name does not reveal its intent.
+* The length of a name should correspond to the size of its scope.

-### Avoid Disinformation
+* Classes and objects must have noun or noun phrase names.

-Programmers must avoid leaving false clues that obscure the meaning of code.
+* Methods must have verb or verb phrase names.

-We should avoid words whose entrenched meanings vary from our intended meaning.
+## Functions

-### Use Pronouceable Names
+* Must be as small, as possible.

-If you can’t pronounce it, you can’t discuss it without sounding like an idiot.
+* Must do only one thing.

-### User Searchable Names
+* Every functions must be followed by those at the next level of abstaction.

-The length of a name should correspond to the size of its scope.
+* Functions with three or more arguments must be avoided.